 Gustavo is America and You Can Too

-Like the best summer tomatoes, Thursday night’s LA Philharmonic concert at the Hollywood Bowl was one to savor.
-Of the six performances conducted by Gustavo Dudamel at the Bowl this year, this was certainly the musician’s concert of the bunch.
-No superstar soloists, like Yo-Yo Ma or Plácido Domingo, and a 12-tone piano concerto to boot.
+Like the best summer tomatoes, Thursday night's LA Philharmonic concert at the Hollywood Bowl was one to savor.
+Of the six performances conducted by Gustavo Dudamel at the Bowl this year, this was certainly the musician's concert of the bunch.
+No superstar soloists, like Yo-Yo Ma or Plácido Domingo, and a 12-tone piano concerto to … Continue reading Gustavo is America and You Can Too

 A Gospel of Social Justice: The Premiere of John Adams’ “The Other Mary”